norbzCk/chat_Z/README.md

  Features

-->Self-Learning: Learns and remembers new responses on the fly.
+->Self-Learning: Learns and remembers new responses on the fly, you type exactly how you want it to answer the next time you prompt it.

 ->Persistent Memory: Saves learned replies to responses.json.

-->Conversational: Responds in both English and Swahili.
+->Conversational: Responds in English.
+->Interactivity: GUI by using tkinter.

 ->Lightweight: Runs in any Python environment—no external dependencies.